-Maine Eye Center is northern New England's most comprehensive eye specialty practice.
-Our highly trained physicians and optometrists enjoy helping the people of our region see the world around them.
+Maine Eye is northern New England's most comprehensive eye specialty practice.
+Our highly trained physicians and optometrists enjoy helping the people of southern Maine see the world around them clearly.
 We look forward to providing the care needed for your visual needs.

 Our commitment to state of the art technology, clinical research and patient centered care is the cornerstone of our mission to the community.
 This website is designed to be used as a resource by our patients to gather information about our practice and our services.
-We gladly welcome calls to our office if you have questions that this site is unable to answer.
+We gladly welcome calls to our office if you have questions about LASIK or any other eye care procedures that this site is unable to answer.

 What is an Ophthalmologist?

 An ophthalmologist is a medical doctor who specializes in the medical and surgical treatment of eye diseases or other conditions.
 Ophthalmologists also often provide routine vision care services such as prescribing eyeglasses and contact lenses.
 The training required to become an ophthalmologist includes at least four years of medical school (after undergraduate college); a one-year internship in general medicine, usually at a hospital; and a three-year residency in ophthalmology at an accredited teaching program.Learn More About Our Ophthalmologists

 Doctors of Optometry are health care providers that examine, diagnose and treat disorders of the eye and associated structures.
 Our optometrists provide comprehensive eye examinations; prescribe glasses, contact lenses and medications for eye conditions not requiring surgery.
 Optometric education generally consists of four years of undergraduate study and an additional four years of optometry school.
 Some optometrists complete post graduate residencies in special areas of interest.
 All optometrists must complete a multi part national board examination and practical skills assessment before becoming licensed.Learn More About Our Optometrists

 Our Office Hours

 Offices: Monday through Friday from 8 AM to 5 PM